-20.H.6.b. - Employees shall be responsible for regularly reviewing the social media and websites they create or host and promptly remove third-party posts that (1) compromise court security or the safety of judges and employees; (2) reveal non-public court records or other confidential judicial information or (3) contain information that the employee could not have posted personally under this policy or the Code of Conduct.

-20.H.6.c. - Employees must obey the law and the rules of the website or social network site in which they participate.
-Further, even if not explicitly directed by this policy, they should obey other applicable legal and ethical rules.

-20.H.7. - Prohibited Activities - Notwithstanding any other provision of this policy, employees are prohibited from engaging in the following social media activities, whether the activity is done on or off duty and whether the activity is using personal or Colorado Judicial

-Department technology resources and regardless of whether Colorado Judicial Department employment is identified.

-20.H.7.a. - Confidential or Non-Public Court or Probation Information - Disclosure of sensitive, confidential or non-public court and probation information, to include photos, for any purpose not connected with official duties, including disclosure of information relating to a pending case that is not a matter of public record is prohibited.

-20.H.7.b. - Comment about Public Information - Posting personal opinions about a case or matter before the courts or probation; making statements which create, or give the appearance of, a conflict of interest as set forth in the Judicial Department Code of Conduct; and making statements which negatively reflect on the professionalism of the courts and probation or which otherwise have an adverse effect on the confidence of the public in the integrity, propriety and impartiality of the judicial system and/or probation departments are prohibited.

-20.H.7.c. - Political Activities - Making statements on social media which violate the Judicial Department's restrictions on political activities is prohibited.
-Employee must comply with the requirements of Rule 23.

-20.H.7.d. - Seal and Logos - The seal, logos, trademarks or service marks of the Colorado courts collectively, and any Individual court or judicial department or committee, may not be used in any manner without express permission from the Administrative Authority or State Court Administrator.

-20.H.7.e. - Job Performance - Use of Social Media at work must not take time or focus away from work assignments, customer service or professional interactions with clients, customers or coworkers or create the perception thereof.

-20.H.7.f. - Judicial Process - Employees must refrain from discussing any of the Court's internal processes and procedures, whether they are of a non-confidential or confidential nature, including scans, photos, or reproductions of emails or text messages.

-20.H.7.g. - Dishonest Communications - Employees must avoid deceptive behavior and misrepresentations online, including false and defamatory statements and communicating electronically or creating websites or accounts while employing a misleading alias or suggesting that the employee is someone else.
-This provision does not apply to the routine and accepted practice on the internet of employing a nickname or other opaque user name to create an account or make a posting, provided the user name is not misleading or deceptive in the context used or would not otherwise violate any provision of this policy had the employee's true identity been disclosed.

-20.H.8. - Monitoring Employees' Use of Social Media - The Colorado Judicial Department reserves the right to visit and monitor public social media sites to ensure that employees are not violating this or other Judicial Department policies.
+- 20.G.6.b.
+Employees shall be responsible for regularly reviewing the social media and websites they create or host and promptly remove third-party posts that (1) compromise court security or the safety of Judicial Officers or employees; (2) reveal non-public court records or other confidential judicial information or (3) contain information that the employee could not have posted personally under this policy or Rule 20.C.. - 20.G.6.c.
+Employees must obey the law and the rules of the website or social network site in which they participate.
+Further, even if not explicitly directed by this policy, they should obey other applicable legal and ethical rules. - 20.G.7.
+Prohibited Activities Notwithstanding any other provision of this policy, employees are prohibited from engaging in the following social media activities, whether the activity is done on or off duty and whether the activity is using personal or Colorado Judicial Department technology resources and regardless of whether Colorado Judicial Department employment is identified. - 20.G.7.a.
+Confidential or Non-Public Court or Probation Information Disclosure of sensitive, confidential or non-public court or probation information, to include photos, for any purpose not connected with official duties, including disclosure of information relating to a pending case that is not a matter of public record. - 20.G.7.b.
+Comment about Public Information Posting personal opinions about a case or matter before the courts or probation; making statements which create, or give the appearance of, a conflict of interest as set forth in Rule 20.C; and making statements which negatively reflect on the professionalism of the courts and probation or which otherwise have an adverse effect on the confidence of the public in the integrity, propriety and impartiality of the judicial system and/or probation departments. - 20.G.7.c.
+Political Activities Making statements on social media which violate the Judicial Department's restrictions on political activities.
+Employees must comply with the requirements of Rule 22. - 20.G.7.d.
+Seal and Logos The seal, logos, trademarks or service marks of the Colorado Courts collectively, and any Individual court or judicial department or committee, may not be used in any manner without express permission from the Administrative Authority or State Court Administrator. - 20.G.7.e.
+Job Performance Use of social media at work must not take time or focus away from work assignments, customer service or professional interactions with clients, customers or coworkers or create the perception thereof. - 20.G.7.f.
+Judicial Process Employees must refrain from discussing any of the Judicial Department's internal processes and procedures, whether they are confidential or not, including scans, photos, or reproductions of emails or text messages. - 20.G.7.g.
+Dishonest Communications Employees must avoid deceptive behavior and misrepresentations online.
+This provision does not apply to the routine and accepted practice on the internet of employing a nickname or other opaque username to create an account or make a posting, provided the username is not misleading or deceptive in the context used or would not otherwise violate any provision of this policy had the employee's true identity been disclosed. - 20.G.8.
+Monitoring Employees' Use of Social Media The Colorado Judicial Department reserves the right to visit and monitor public social media sites to ensure that employees are not violating this or other Judicial Department policies.
 As a condition of continued employment, the Colorado Judicial Department may request employees to cooperate in any investigation regarding a complaint alleging a violation of this policy.

-20.H.10. - Reporting Requirements - Any violation or appearance of a violation of this policy shall be promptly reported to any of the following persons for filing a complaint: the person's own supervisor or any other supervisor, the District Administrator, the Chief Probation Officer, Chief Judge of the court, and/or the Human Resources Director, or any Human Resources Analyst of the State Court Administrator's Office.

-20.I. - Policy on the Use of Recording Devices by Judicial Department Employees
+20.H.
+Policy on the Use of Recording Devices by Judicial Department Employees